Garnek0/Emul8tor/README.md

 ## Features

-Besides the beeper (which is not yet implemented), the emulator is pretty accurate.
+The emulator is pretty accurate.
 I've tested it with about 15 ROMs, including an 8 ROM test suite, and they all worked fine.

 ## Building and Running